IBM-Cloud/openwhisk-slackapp/README.md

    ![](xdocs/app-created.png)

-1. View the app credentials
+1. View the App Credentials

    ![](xdocs/app-verificationtoken.png)

-We will need these credentials in the next steps.
+We will need the Client ID, Client Secret and Verification Token in the next steps.

 At this stage, we will put the configuration of the Slack app on hold.
 For the next app configuration steps to work we need to have our actions up and running.